-The idea that only full-time employees at a desk job deserve health insurance and added benefits seems outdated.
-Still, very few companies are breaking the norm, leaving millions of part-time workers scrambling to find coverage they can afford.
+The idea that only full-time white-collar employees with a desk deserve health insurance and added benefits seems outdated.
+Still, very few companies are breaking the norm, leaving millions of part-time workers scrambling to find the coverage they can afford.
 For those looking for a job with benefits, Starbucks is a great place to start.

 Does Starbucks Really Pay For Your Health Insurance?